lliendo/Radar/docs/internals.rst

 dereferencing of two lists that contain the affected checks and the related contacts.
 This dereferencing is possible because threads share the same address space.
-This solution seems more elegant and effective than re-instantiating those objects from their values.
+This solution seems more elegant and effective than re-instantiating those objects from their states.
 After this pre-processing every plugin's run method is called with appropiate arguments.
 If a plugin does not work properly all exceptions are caught and registered in the Radar's log file.